Academic Services, Libraries and Learning Centers

 As a primary hub of academic support services on the Juneau campus, the Learning Center serves the following functions for UAS students:

-Subject Tutoring: : Departments sponsor tutors in subjects such as physics, accounting, chemistry, biology, economics, Alaska Native and other languages, and more.
+Subject Tutoring: Departments sponsor tutors in subjects such as accounting, chemistry, biology, psychology, Spanish, and more.
 Subject tutors post scheduled hours near the beginning of each semester.

 Study Strategies Coaching: Offering one-on-one help with study strategies such as note-taking, test-taking, reading strategies, time management, and stress management.